-These property owners should remember that the decline in property values will be temporary while the long-term increase in property values is permanent.
+Property owners should remember that all declines in property values are temporary while the long-term increase in property values is permanent.

 Over the long-term property values will continue to rise substantially, underpinned by our rising population at a time of significant undersupply of properties and the increasing wealth of our nation, meaning we’ll be able to pay more for our homes.

-It's likely that the current situation of high inflation and rising interest rates is going to be short-lived, and the Reserve Bank has already hinted that it may need to lower interest rates in 2023 once it has brought inflation under control.
+It's likely that the current situation of high inflation and rising interest rates is going to be short-lived, and the Reserve Bank has already hinted that it may begin to lower interest rates in 2024 as inflation comes under control.

-This means there is a short window of opportunity for property investors who have a long-term focus to take advantage of the markets at present.
+This means there is a short window of opportunity for property investors who have a long-term focus to take advantage of the current markets.

 This is a great time to get all your ducks in a row, allow our team at Metropole to build you a personalised Strategic Property Plan, and then for you to take appropriate action depending on your circumstances and not be dictated to by the market.

 Interest rates are an important influence over the trajectory of Australia’s property market, but there are many more things that affect property prices.

 Property prices are inextricably linked to a myriad of other financial, social, and political factors, all of which impact what your family home, or your next investment property, might be worth.